Beancow/violet-kanban/README.md

 ## Developer notes

-This project includes a couple of small runtime/type helpers to make store patch updates safer and clearer:
+This project includes a couple of small runtime/type helpers to make state patch updates safer and clearer:

 -   `src/types/utilityTypes.ts`